cardano-foundation/cf-ledger-sync/doc/schema.md

 ### `address`

-A table information about address
+A table for information about address

 * Primary Id: `id`